Wilson Eyre House

+The Wilson Eyre House is an historic, American residence that is located in the Washington Square West neighborhood of Philadelphia, Pennsylvania.

+The house was added to the National Register of Historic Places in 1977.

+History and architectural features

-Wilson Eyre House is a historic residence located in the Washington Square West neighborhood of Philadelphia, Pennsylvania.
-It was built between 1830 and 1835, and is a three-story brick dwelling with a low to medium roof and dormer.
-A three-story brick addition was added in 1909 by its then owner, architect Wilson Eyre (1858-1944).
+Built between 1830 and 1835, this historic structure is a three-story brick dwelling with a low to medium roof and dormer.
+A three-story brick extension was added in 1909 by its then-owner, architect Wilson Eyre (1858-1944).
 Eyre purchased the home in 1909, and occupied it until his death in 1944.

 The house was added to the National Register of Historic Places in 1977.